brittnylapierre/ccss_web/about/index.md

 <div class='content-wrap'>
   <h1>The CCSS</h1>

-  <p>Carleton Computer Science Society (CCSS) is an academic society that aims to create opportunities and resources for computer science students and anyone who is interested in similar fields.</p>

-  <p>We represent undergraduate Computer Science students at Carleton University in Ottawa academically, socially, and technically.</p>
+  <p>Carleton Computer Science Society (CCSS) is an academic society that aims to create opportunities and resources for computer science students and anyone who is interested in similar fields.
+We represent undergraduate Computer Science students at Carleton University in Ottawa academically, socially, and technically.</p>

   <h1>Government</h1>
   <h3>Our mandate</h3>